itsuki-t/XperiaAOSPNavBarButtons/README.md

      * LongPress : Kill all app (same as "clear all" from recent app panel)
  - Space
      * No action and no image button

-Home and Back button can't remove for safety.

 2. Reorder NavigationBar buttons
 3. Change NavigationBar height